 What You’ll Learn in a Childbirth Education Class

 The importance of a childbirth education class can’t be stressed enough, but it’s not just about signing up for the class but signing up before you go into labor!
 It’s never too early to take this class.
 Okay, maybe 13 weeks is too early, but we suggest you take the class right after 26 weeks.

 Make sure to sign up as soon as possible, the classes are scheduled months in advance.
 This leaves you time to not only attend the class but to process all of the wonderful information before the baby comes.
 Remember, your baby may not be on the same schedule as you are (something to get used to mommies!) and may come earlier than expected, so don’t wait too long!

 Here’s just a taste of what you will learn in a childbirth education class:

-- Hands-on instruction and techniques to relax, breath, and distract yourself during labor to provide you with alternative approaches for pain relief during labor
+- Hands-on instruction and techniques to relax, breathe and distract yourself during labor to provide you with alternative approaches for pain relief during labor

 - Pain relief options and other medical interventions that may be used